 What is seaglass?

-It can take between 10-40 years for seaglass to tumble smooth by the waves and the sand washing back and forth with the tides and the currents.
+Sea glass is discarded bottles and broken glass that has been left on the beach or tossed into the ocean.
+Glass becomes seaglass only after years of washing back and forth in the sand and salt water.
+It can take between 10-40 years for seaglass to tumble smooth by the waves and the sand washing back and forth with the tides.
 Glass bottles, milk jugs, glass insulators, perfume and face cream jars all made by man then carelessly tossed away; some thrown over board at sea while other seaglass has made it's way from shipwrecks at sea.

 The cycle of sea glass begins with bottles being tossed on/into the sea, then broken, then tumbled by surf.
 Back in the 1950' & 60's coastal residents would bury their garbage in the back yard or it was tossed in the ocean.
-Often beach parties left behind remains of broken bottles and ships at sea discarded glass either from wrecks or just tossing it overboard, the sea was a large dump.
+Often beach parties left behind remains of broken bottles and ships at sea discarded glass and pottery either from wrecks or just tossing it overboard, it's sad to say but "the sea was a large dump."

-Smooth shards of glass that remain on the beach and found today are what we call seaglass.
+Ocean tumbled glass found on the beach today are what we call seaglass.
 Seaglass is becoming harder to find with all the plastic being used today.
 Many artisans use seaglass today in their crafts.
 Seaglass can be rated either quality or rare pieces.
-The rare being cobalt blue, red and orange, while the quality being well frosted, smoothed edges and well frosted.
+The rare being cobalt blue, red and orange, while the quality being well frosted with smooth edges..

 How do I find seaglass?